ccheshirecat/volant/docs/architecture/image-pipeline.md

 - SquashFS images work well for read-only runtimes, but writable formats (ext4 raw disks) are also supported because the disk is attached as a standard virtio-blk device.

 ## Building Rootfs Images
-The Volant repo no longer bundles image-build scripts, but the companion [`fsify`](https://github.com/ccheshirecat/fsify) tool converts OCI/Docker images into bootable filesystem artifacts (squashfs, ext4, raw disks).
+The Volant repo does not bundle a generic rootfs build system, but the companion [`fsify`](https://github.com/ccheshirecat/fsify) tool converts OCI/Docker images into bootable filesystem artifacts (squashfs, ext4, raw disks).
 A typical workflow is:

 ```bash
 # Convert an OCI image to a squashfs rootfs and publish it